 - The audio is clear.
-You can repeat it as many times as you want, which makes for great shadowing practice.
+You can repeat it as often as you want, which makes for excellent shadowing practice.

-- Vocabulary is introduced by topics.
+- Topics introduce vocabulary.
 When learning a new language, the amount of vocabulary to learn can feel overwhelming.
-Duolingo introduces words and phrases based on a range of topics.
+Duolingo teaches words and phrases based on a range of topics.

 - You can compete against friends or other learners on the Duolingo leaderboard.
 The competitive side of me loves this feature!

 - Grammar explanations are lacking.
-Duolingo relies on inference to learn grammar, (by seeing a sentence pattern repeatedly you will eventually work out what it means).
-This method does not work with Japanese grammar since it’s completely different to English.
+Duolingo relies on an inference to learn grammar (by seeing a sentence pattern repeatedly, you will eventually determine what it means).
+This method does not work with Japanese grammar since it’s completely different from English.
 Full explanations are available on the Duolingo website but not on the app where it’s needed most.

-- When it comes to hiragana, katakana and kanji, the focus is on recognition.
-On top of that, most of the questions are multiple choice, so it is easy to think that you have learned all the kana despite having learnt it on a surface level.
+- Regarding hiragana, katakana and kanji, the focus is on recognition.
+On top of that, most of the questions are multiple-choice, so it is easy to think that you have learned all the kana despite knowing it on a surface level.

 Meet Duolingo’s lesser-known cousin, LingoDeer!
 LingoDeer is one of the newer language learning apps on the market and has taken the Duolingo model and enhanced it for Asian languages, specifically Mandarin, Korean and Japanese.